I like this place and could willingly waste my time in it.

 4 Biophilic Design

-i.e. sensory variations in light, sound and temperature can improve concentration.
+Generously proportioned openings coupled with "living curtains" and sliding windows that bless the interior with sensory variations in light, sound and temperature can help to improve concentration.

-e.g. visual access to rainfall and water features can elicit a higher restorative response, improve self esteem and mood as well as reduce stress.
+Reflection pools purposefully positioned to the front and rear of the building has the ability to elicit a higher restorative response, improve self esteem and mood as well as reduce stress.

 e.g. direct sunlight, moonlight and starlight can increase productivity, induce positive moods and impact the circadian system functioning.